 Strategies are organized into high, intermediate, and low levels.
 Each goal and objective fits into a strategy level.
 A balance of these strategies keeps VLAWMO's education and outreach initiatives producing results visible to the community while still planning for future partnerships and projects.
 Priorities for goal implementation rely on annual finances and maintaining a workload according to the strategy levels.
 Within these changing circumstances, not every goal is intended to be completed on an annual basis.
 Rather, the Education and Outreach Plan strives to pursue the goals incrementally throughout the greater 10-year comprehensive watershed plan.
 Annual reporting will occur to measure and document progress.

-- Table 1: Strategy levels
+Table 1: Strategy levels

+iable 1.
+Strategy it lable 1.
+Strategy levels

 High Strategies

 Goals: Capital Improvement Projects, 1

 Intermediate Strategies

 Goals: 2, 3, 4, 5

 Low Strategies

 Goals : 6, 7, 8